Skip to content

 Methods

-Key limitation: FAAS is designed for ppm-range detection.
-Cadmium in table olives is regulated at 0.02–0.2 mg/kg (20–200 ppb), well below FAAS sensitivity.
-Authors recommend GFAAS, ICP-MS, or ICP-OES with microwave aqua regia + HF digestion for cadmium at these concentrations.
-The study’s non-cadmium results (Fe, Cu, Co, Ni, Zn, Sr) are in the FAAS-appropriate range and are treated as valid.
+Key methodological limitation: FAAS is designed for ppm-range detection.
+Cadmium in table olives is regulated at 0.02 mg/kg (EU) to 0.2 mg/kg (Codex vegetables), well below FAAS sensitivity.
+Authors recommend GFAAS, ICP-MS, or ICP-OES with microwave aqua regia + HF digestion (Chen & Ma 2001) for cadmium quantification at these concentrations.

-Evidence tier assigned as B due to: single-cultivator sampling (no geographic diversity), small number of distinct samples, journal is a practitioner-oriented applied research publication rather than a primary peer-reviewed food science journal, and the cadmium data — the most policy-relevant analyte for table olives — is methodologically unusable for regulatory comparison.
+Evidence tier assigned as B due to: single-cultivator sampling (no geographic diversity within Malta, no inter-cultivator variability), small number of distinct biological samples (one tree-row equivalent per cultivar), journal is a practitioner/student-oriented applied-research publication from a vocational college rather than a primary peer-reviewed food-science journal, and the cadmium data — the most policy-relevant analyte for olives — is methodologically unusable for regulatory comparison.

 Implications

-Courses: Useful illustration of method-selection consequences — a study can produce valid calibration curves and still fail to answer the regulatory question because the analytical technique’s LOQ is above the regulatory limit of interest.
-Case study material for testing-method selection in the certification context.
+Courses: useful illustration of method-selection consequences — a study can produce valid calibration curves and still fail to answer the regulatory question because the analytical technique’s LOQ is above the regulatory limit of interest.
+The Bidni-pit cadmium rejection (SE > mean) is a clean teaching example of when to discard a measurement on internal-consistency grounds rather than report it.

-App: Not suitable as a primary data source for contamination_profile values due to B-tier evidence and compromised cadmium data.
+App: not suitable as a primary data source for contamination_profile values due to B-tier evidence, single-cultivator sampling, and compromised cadmium data.
+Values may inform a broad olive-fruit context band but should not anchor a typical_ppb or p95_ppb estimate.